fraz3alpha/running-challenges/website/_pages/getstarted.md

-Installing the extension in Firefox for Android is very similar to installing it on Firefox on a PC/Mac, but there is less room on the screen so some of the links and shortcuts are hidden in another menu option, but it is essentially the same.
+Installing the extension in Firefox for Android is very similar to installing it on Firefox on a PC/Mac, but there is less room on the screen so some of the links and shortcuts are hidden in another menu options, but it is essentially the same.

 Here are all the steps, laid out with pictures - you can click any picture thumbnail to get a larger version.

+If you like you can skip the first 5 steps of these instructions by going straight to the [Running Challenges page on the Firefox Add-ons website]({{ site.data.webstore.firefox-running-challenges-link }}) in your Firefox for Android web browser.

 <table>
   <tbody>